-- (a) The City and Borough of Juneau Municipal Clerk is the City and Borough of Juneau Election Official.
-Any properly authorized assistant to the City and Borough of Juneau Municipal Clerk or other person designated by the manager shall be an assistant City and Borough of Juneau Election Official and may perform any functions set out in this chapter as a function of the City and Borough of Juneau Election Official. - (1) The election official may contract, without obtaining competitive bids, any portions of the election process with the State of Alaska Division of Elections, other governmental entity or agency, or contractor to ensure the timely and secure conduct of a particular election. - (2) Each election worker must be a qualified voter of Alaska. - (b) Before each election, the election official shall appoint a minimum of two election workers in each precinct or vote center to constitute the election team for that precinct or vote center.
-The election official may assign additional election workers at any vote center or precinct polling place as necessary to conduct an orderly election. - (c) If any election worker fails or refuses to attend and serve, the election official shall appoint a person eligible under this section to serve in the absentee's place. - (d) Before beginning their duties, all election workers shall take and subscribe the following oath: - "I do solemnly swear (or affirm) that I will support the constitutions of the United States and State of Alaska, and the laws of the City and Borough of Juneau, and the State of Alaska, and that I will faithfully, honestly, and promptly perform the duties of the office of ."
+- The City and Borough of Juneau Municipal Clerk is the City and Borough of Juneau Election Official.
+Any properly authorized assistant to the City and Borough of Juneau Municipal Clerk or other person designated by the manager shall be an assistant City and Borough of Juneau Election Official and may perform any functions set out in this chapter or the election policies and rules of procedure as a function of the City and Borough of Juneau Election Official. - (1) The election official may contract, without obtaining competitive bids, any portions of the election process with the State of Alaska Division of Elections, other governmental entity or agency, or contractor to ensure the timely and secure conduct of a particular election.

+sufficient to determine whether the voter is a qualified Juneau voter. the voter's place of residence, by street and number, lot and block, or other sufficient means.